muhammadatt/short-url/README.md

 I eliminated the idea of trying to hash the actual url itself and settled on the idea of hashing the value of the integer primary key for each new database entry.

-What I ended up finally doing was to take auto-incremented primary key converting it to a string value by converting it to Base62.
+What I ended up finally doing was to take the auto-incremented primary key and converting it to a string value by converting it to Base62.
 I added a lengthy comment to the GeneratesShortcode Trait that discusses the considerations that I took into account and PROs/CONs of this approach.

 #### Potential Upgrades/Changes